eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_environment/index.md

 	http://{host}:{port}/v3/api-docs

-The Aggregated Swagger UI for the endpoint is available at:
+The Aggregated Swagger UI for the endpoints is available at:

 	http://{host}:{port}/swagger-ui/index.html